al6x/vfs/readme.md

 # Goals

 - **handy, simple and clean** API.
-- **high performance** - the same as by using low-level API of underlying system, there should be no extra calls.
+- **high performance** - the same as by using low-level storage API, there should be no extra calls.
 - same API for different storages (Local FS, SSH, Hadoop, or any other , ...).
 - should work **simultaneously with different storages**.
-- small codebase, easy to understand and extend by others.
+- small codebase, easy to extend by others.
-- simple storage implemenation, should be easy to add new storage types (Hadoop DFS, LDAP, Document Oriented DB, In-Memory, ...).
+- simple storage-driver implementation, easy add new storage types (Hadoop DFS, LDAP, Document Oriented DB, In-Memory, ...).

 # Code samples: